soarlab/maline/README.md

 To execute the apps and get their execution logs, run the following:

-    maline.sh -f apk-list-file -d maline-android-19
+    maline.sh -f apk-list-file -d maline-avd

-Once parsed the logs and obtained the .graph files, to create the data file with all feature vectors run the following script:
+As **maline** is executing, obtained `.log` files are parsed and as a result one `.graph` file per `.log` file is generated.
+From the `.graph` files we generate a feature vector for every analyzed app:

     createFeatureDataFile.sh

-Now, it is possible to classify the data running the following:
+Now it is possible to classify the data by running the following:

     runClassDroid.sh